henryxrl/SimpleTextReader/README.md

 Now SimpleTextReader can be installed as a PWA in supported browsers (Chromium-based browsers such as Chrome and Edge).

+### Desktop Application

+Added code to package the web project as a desktop application using Tauri.

+To build and compile the software, please follow these steps:

+1. Install Tauri by following the prerequisites mentioned in the [Tauri Documentation](https://tauri.app/v1/guides/getting-started/prerequisites).
+2. Run the following command in your terminal: `cargo tauri build`
+3. After compiling, the resulting files can be found in the `src-tauri\target\release\bundle` folder.

 ---

 ### This project is only for personal use and for learning purpose, not for commercial use.